 Suggested article: Alternative healing aids for your Bug Out Bag

-For earache lavender and garlic are the recommended herbs.
+For earache use lavender and garlic herbs.
 You can place 2 drops of lavender essential oil on a cotton ball and plug into the ear.
 You can also crush a large clove of garlic and soak it in 1 tbsp of olive oil for at least 24 hours.
 Strain the oil and warm it at body temperature.
 Place 2 drops on a cotton ball and plug into the ear.

-The herbal remedies listed here are accessible for everyone and they should be used as suggested.
+The herbal remedies listed here are accessible to everyone and should be used as suggested.
 As precaution is recommended when using a new treatment, you should seek for professional advice if you experience the following: High fever for 102°F or more, sever pain in the respiratory tract or cough lasting for more than 2 weeks.